 Faculty scholarship is encouraged and supported through awards that fund scholarly and creative interests and pursuits, as well as pedagogical development.
-The Faculty Development Fund Committee administers the awards and is composed of the Dean for Faculty Development and one faculty member from each school appointed by the respective dean.
+The Faculty Development Fund Committee administers the awards and is composed of a Co-Director for Faculty Development and one faculty member from each school appointed by the respective dean.
 Scholarly activity and intellectual growth are broadly defined and supported as described below.
 For questions or more information, contact Co-Director Monica Fitzgerald, [email protected]

 I. AWARDS & CRITERIA FOR FUNDING